Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Technical Overview, Related Work, and Additional Results

+Since the Fiedler value $\lambda_2(G)$ is associated with higher connectivity, it is natural to ask if different weights along the edges of the graph can result in higher values of $\lambda_2(G)$.
+Without any constraints on the weights, the value of $\lambda_2(G)$ is unbounded.
+A natural normalization constraint is to require that the total weight around each vertex is at most $1$.
+Boyd, Diaconis and Xiao studied exactly this problem, which they called the fastest-mixing (reversible) Markov chain problem~\cite{boyd2004fastest}:

-$P$ is a reweighted adjacency matrix of $G$ (with self-loops added) normalized to represent a reversible Markov chain with stationary distribution $\pi$.
-Hence, $I$ is the weighted degree-matrix for the weighted graph, $I-P$ is the Laplacian matrix of the weighted graph, and $\lambda_2(I-P)$ is its second-smallest eigenvalue.
-We will restrict ourselves to discussing the case where $\pi$ is the uniform distribution, which we denote simply as $\lambda_2^*(G)$.
-Before moving on, we make an important observation:
+Here $P$ is a reweighted adjacency matrix of $G$ (with self-loops) constrained to produce a reversible Markov chain with a uniform stationary distribution.
+Hence, $I$ is the degree-matrix for the weighted graph, and $I-P$ is the Laplacian matrix, so $\lambda_2(I-P)$ is the Fiedler value.